mklemmingen/DigiDoubt/README.md

 # DigiDoubt
 DigiDoubt is a privacy and quality driven firefox extension used to judge if a website might be ai-generated.
-See the DigiDoubt block-list for DNS blocking

-see the bocklist at: https://github.com/mklemmingen/DigiDoubt_blocklist
+See the DigiDoubt block-list for DNS blocking at: https://github.com/mklemmingen/DigiDoubt_blocklist

 "NewsGuard analysts identified the AI-generated websites through keyword searches for phrases commonly produced by AI chatbots.
 The searches were conducted on the search engines Google, Bing, and DuckDuckGo, as well as a media monitoring platform.